GLOBAL MARKETS-Stocks off highs, dollar edges lower as Fed rate rise looms

 In commodities, oil prices rose as the dollar edged away from a multi-week high, though gains were held in check by unchanged Russian output for February, a sign of its weak compliance on a global deal to cut supplies.

-Benchmark Brent crude futures were up 0.3 percent at $55.26 a barrel after closing down 2.3 percent in the previous session.
+Benchmark Brent crude futures were up 0.4 percent at $55.29 a barrel after closing down 2.3 percent in the previous session.
 WTI futures gained 16 cents, or 0.3 percent, to $52.77.
-(Additional reporting by Dhara Ranasighe and Wayne Cole in SYDNEY; Editing by Catherine Evans)
+(Additional reporting by Wayne Cole in SYDNEY; editing by Richard Lough)